google/fonts/CONTRIBUTING.md

 You generally only need to submit the Google CLA once, so if you've already submitted one for a different project, you probably don't need to do it again.

-After your contribution is included, you will be listed in [CONTRIBUTORS](CONTRIBUTORS) and/or [AUTHORS](AUTHORS) files; `CONTRIBUTORS` is the official list of people who can contribute (and typically have contributed) code to this repository, while the `AUTHORS` file lists the copyright holders.
+After your contribution is included, you can be listed in [CONTRIBUTORS](CONTRIBUTORS.txt) and/or [AUTHORS](AUTHORS.txt) files;
+`CONTRIBUTORS.txt` is the official list of people who can contribute (and typically have contributed) code to this repository, while the `AUTHORS.txt` file lists the copyright holders.